 UN Women does not pay for internships.
 The costs associated with internships must be borne by the nominating institution, related institution or government, which may provide the required financial assistance to its students; or by the student, who will have to obtain financing for subsistence and make his or her own arrangements for travel, accommodation, etc.

-Selected candidates will need to provide two letters of recommendation, proof of health insurance, proof of school enrolment or graduation, and a scanned copy of his/her passport and visa (if applicable).
+Selected candidates will need to fill out an application-agreement form, provide two letters of recommendation, proof of health insurance, proof of school enrolment or graduation, and a scanned copy of his/her passport and visa (if applicable).

 Occasionally, UN Women advertises for specific internship opportunities.
 Please see below the terms of reference (TOR) for current vacancies, if any: